Shen Hongbing

-Shen Hongbing (沈洪兵 (Shěn Hóngbīng); born May 1964) is a Chinese epidemiologist and oncologist, director of the Chinese Center for Disease Control and Prevention, and president of Nanjing Medical University from 2014 to 2021.
+Shen Hongbing (沈洪兵 (Shěn Hóngbīng); born May 1964) is a Chinese epidemiologist and oncologist who has served as director of the Chinese Center for Disease Control and Prevention, since July 2022.

 Biography

-Shen was born in Qidong, Nantong, Jiangsu province in 1964.
+Shen was born in Qidong, Jiangsu.
 He received his bachelor's degree in preventive medicine and master's degree in epidemiology from Nanjing Medical University in 1986 and 1989, respectively.
 In 1999, he obtained a doctor's degree from Shanghai Medical College.
-Since 1989, he has served as lecturer, associate professor and professor of epidemiology teaching and research at Nanjing Medical University.
+He has served as lecturer, associate professor and professor of epidemiology teaching and research at Nanjing Medical University.
 He was a senior visiting scholar at the University of Texas MD Anderson Cancer Center.
-In June 2014, he was appointed president of Nanjing Medical University.
-On 26 July 2022, he was appointed director of Chinese Center for Disease Control and Prevention.
+From 2014 to 2021, he was president of Nanjing Medical University.
+From 2021 to 2022, he was deputy director of China's National Administration of Disease Control and Prevention.
+On 26 July 2022, he was appointed director of the Chinese Center for Disease Control and Prevention.